-Down in the depths of Kent, Chris and Michelle Whalley are quite a team – specialists in creating comfortable and often quirky glamping experiences, the latest of which is perhaps their weirdest creation yet: your very own Secret Garden, just like in the children's book of the same name – a tiny cabin hideaway with its own private and very secluded garden.
-This Secret Garden can be found alongside their very popular Treehouse and equally popular Honey Lodge log cabin in the small village of Blean, just above Canterbury a few miles from the south London's fave seaside resort of Whitstable on the north Kent coast.
+Chris and Michelle Whalley are quite a team – specialists in creating comfortable and quirky glamping experiences, the latest of which is your very own Secret Garden, just like in the children's book – a tiny cabin hideaway with its own private and very secluded garden.
+This Secret Garden can be found alongside their very popular Treehouse and equally popular Honey Lodge log cabin in the small village of Blean, just above Canterbury a few miles from the seaside resort of Whitstable on the north Kent coast.

-Designed to blend in with the garden and its leafy surrounds, it's a cosy country bolthole for two, with a comfy king-sized pocket sprung mattress tucked up into framework of the wooden pod that looks out onto the outside through glass walls and through its glass ceiling.
-A wood-burner and underfloor heating help to keep you warm, and there's a gas hob for making a cup of tea or rudimentary meals.
-You also get a very well packed Welcome Pack full of breakfast and other goodies, milk and a bottle of Prosecco in the under-counter fridge-freezer, and a stable door opens from the side so you can don your complimentary towelling robe and slippers to dash to the two-person wooden hot tub and sit gazing up at the stars while enjoying a glass of bubbly.
-There is a flushing toilet and shower at the far end of the hideaway, equipped with Neal's Yard toiletries and fluffy towels, and when night falls you can fire up the outdoor firepit and relax under the stars, barbecuing your dinner and and toasting marshmallows to your heart's content.
+Designed to blend in with the garden and its leafy surroundings, it's a cosy and romantic retreat for couples, with a comfortable king-sized pocket sprung mattress tucked into the framework of a wooden pod complete with glass walls and glass ceiling.
+A wood-burner and underfloor heating keep you toasty warm, and there's a gas hob for making a cup of tea or basic meals.
+You also get a Welcome Pack full of breakfast stuff and other goodies, plus milk and a bottle of Prosecco in the under-counter fridge-freezer.
+A stable door opens from the side so you can don towelling robe and slippers (provided) to dash to the two-person wooden hot tub and sit gazing up at the stars while enjoying a glass of bubbly.
+There is a flushing toilet and shower at the far end of the hideaway, equipped with Neal's Yard toiletries and fluffy towels, and when night falls you can fire up the outdoor firepit, barbecuing your dinner and and toasting marshmallows to your heart's content.